EO4wellness/T-I-L/HTML/free-code-camp-org/Applied-Accessibility.md

 # Applied Accessibility
 * there are 22 skills in this segment of the coursework
+* I am beginning my study of this section on Feb 15, 2021.

 ## Introduction to the Applied Accessibility Challenges
 * code assignment